Preparing your visit

 It is advisable not to stand up or lean over the bench during the ride to avoid creating any movement.
 Despite this, the boat remains very stable, so there's no risk of marsh sickness.

-The Maison du Marais site has its own park, a thirty-minute walk (free access, dogs allowed, kept on a lead).
-A map of the park is available from the Maison du Marais reception desk.
+La Maison du Marais site has its own park, a thirty-minute walk (free access, dogs allowed, kept on a lead).
+A map of the park is available from La Maison du Marais reception desk.

 More information here